-Ian Lurie will be giving the Morning Keynote at Engage 2018, which will take place March 8th, 2018 in Portland, Oregon.
+Ian Lurie will be giving the Afternoon Keynote at Engage 2018, which will take place March 8th, 2018 in Portland, Oregon.
 For more information or to purchase tickets, please click here.

 1) Please give us your background and let us know what you do for a living.